-A colonoscopy is a minimally-invasive procedure that uses an instrument called a colonoscope to look inside your large intestine, or colon, and your rectum.
-Colonoscopy is a vital part of screening for bowel cancer, inflammatory bowel disease, and other bowel-related conditions.
+A colonoscopy is a minimally-invasive procedure that uses an instrument called a colonoscope to look inside your large intestine (or colon) and your rectum.
+Colonoscopy is a vital part of screening for colorectal cancer, inflammatory bowel disease, and other bowel-related conditions.
 It’s performed as an outpatient procedure, which means you can go home soon after the procedure is completed.

 The colonoscope is long and flexible and features a light and a tiny camera on one end.
 It is the width of your index finger.
 As it moves through your colon and rectum, it takes pictures and videos that are sent back to a viewing monitor.